Liquid UI - Documentation - 5.5 Connecting to ODBC Database with bot

 dbConnectTo = dbTrident;

-3. The following piece of code sets a global reference to the 'this' operator.
+4. Set a global reference to the 'this' operator.

 Note: You should not make any changes to this section of the code.